nhbichtram94/Parcel-Delivery-System/README.md

 ## Database Design

-The system consists of three main collections:
+The system uses **MongoDB** as the NoSQL database.

+Main collections include:

-- **NguoiDung** – Stores information about customers, administrators, and shippers.
+- **NguoiDung** – Stores information about administrators, customers, and shippers.
 - **DonHang** – Stores parcel order information, delivery status, and payment status.
 - **SanPham** – Stores product information embedded within each order.

-The database design combines **Embedded Documents** and **References** to optimize storage and query performance.
+The database combines **Embedded Documents** and **References** to improve storage efficiency and query performance.

 ---